Thakar-Lab/BONITA/README.md

 # Citation
 We would appreciate the citation of our manuscript describing BONITA, below, for any use of our code.

-Palli, R., Palshikar, M. G., & Thakar, J. (2019).
-Executable pathway analysis using ensemble discrete-state modeling for large-scale data.
-PLoS Computational Biology.
+Palli R, Palshikar MG, Thakar J (2019) Executable pathway analysis using ensemble discrete-state modeling for large-scale data.
+PLoS Comput Biol 15(9): e1007317. (https://doi.org/10.1371/journal.pcbi.1007317)

 # Installation
 BONITA is designed for use with distributed computing systems.
 A desktop version installation and use guide are provided in the wiki (https://github.com/Thakar-Lab/BONITA/wiki).
 Necessary SLURM commands are included.
 If users are having trouble translating to PBS or other queueing standards for their computing environment, please contact maintainer Rohith Palli at rohith_palli@urmc.rochester.edu.